20 Irresistible Reasons to Fall in Love with Brittany

 Cheese

 The cheese I had was mouth-watering.
 In Laval, you will find a cheese museum.
 The cheeses I had were of high quality and creamy.
-I personally find cheese irresistible so yip it was a tasty experience.
+I personally find cheese irresistible, so yeah, it was a tasty experience.

 Cheese